nicolerodriguez16/gwc-give-back-project/README.md

-# GWC Leadership Academy Give Back Project
+# RTX x GWC Leadership Academy Give Back Project
  This project was chosen to analyze academic performance and educational outcomes among students from New York City.
 Growing up ina low-income community and later attending different schools provided me with firsthand insight into how socio-economic factors and school resources can impact educational attainment.

 # Goal: